Fourth Of July Weekend Weather Forecast: Midwest, Florida Stormy Spots This Year | Weather.com

 • Northeast: The Fourth of July will be the least hot day and humidity will stay low, with highs ranging from the 70s in New England to mid-80s in the mid-Atlantic.
 Over the weekend, it will grow increasingly hot and humid.
 Most areas will top out in the upper 80s to lower 90s by Sunday, or about 5 to 15 degrees above average.

-• Midwest, Plains: Areas from Kansas and Oklahoma to the Ohio Valley and southern Great Lakes will see plenty of summertime heat and humidity, topping out in the upper 80s and 90s all weekend, including in Chicago and St. Louis.
-The Northern Plains and upper Midwest will be hottest Friday, with a modest drop in temperatures expected this weekend.
+• Midwest, Plains: Areas from Kansas and Oklahoma to the Ohio Valley and southern Great Lakes will see plenty of summertime heat and humidity, topping out in the upper 80s and 90s all weekend, including in Detroit and St. Louis.
+The Northern Plains and upper Midwest will be hottest Friday, with a drop in temperatures expected this weekend.

 • West: Highs won't deviate too far from average across the entire region.
 Typical triple-digit heat is expected in the Desert Southwest.
 The Northwest and Great Basin will see temperatures increase through the weekend.